Meghan James, Vice President of Operations (Full Bio)

 Meghan’s experience as an operations manager is at the foundation of her steady leadership.
 Meghan’s proudest achievements are the high-quality teams she has built, and those she has mentored to increased success.
 She has navigated these inspired contributors through ongoing change, including the acquisition and launch of new properties, renovations, and rebranding, and into new levels of RevPAR, market penetration, and guest satisfaction.

-Today Meghan serves as the Director of Operations for LeximaS, a management and consulting firm serving the hospitality industry.
+Today Meghan serves as the Vice president of Operations for LeximaS, a management and consulting firm serving the hospitality industry.
 Recruited to join LeximaS in 2020, Meghan offers a comprehensive hotel management perspective as well as an attention to detail across all operating functions.

 Located in the Big Cottonwood Canyon of the Wasatch Mountains outside of Salt Lake City, Utah, Solitude Mountain Resort gave Meghan her first opportunities to explore hotel management.
 A former snowboard instructor, Meghan joined this ski resort staff in 2004.
 She quickly advanced to become Assistant General Manager of Solitude Resort Lodging amid rapid growth while also managing a part-time real estate business.
 The business development, marketing, service, owner and customer relations, and negotiations skills she honed here have continued to inform her leadership point of view.